Advice For Cycle Accident Compensation Claims

 How Long Does A Cyclist Knocked Off A Bike Have To Start A Claim?

 If you have valid grounds to make a personal injury claim after being knocked off your bicycle, you should know that there is a time limit for getting your claim underway.
-As set out by the Limitation Act 1980, there is generally a three-year time limit for a cyclist knocked off their bike to start a personal injury claim.
+As set out by the Limitation Act 1980, there is generally a three-year time limit for a cyclist knocked off their bike to start a claim.
 This time limit usually starts from the date the injury occurred.

 Under certain circumstances, the time limit can work differently.
 If, for instance, a child has been injured, then the time limit is paused until the day of their 18th birthday.
 A claim could be made on the child’s behalf by a court-appointed litigation friend before they turn 18.
 However, if this does not happen, then the injured party will have three years to start a claim from their 18th birthday.

-If the injured party lacks the mental capacity to make a personal injury claim, then the three-year time limit is suspended indefinitely.
+If the injured party lacks the mental capacity to make a claim, then the three-year time limit is suspended indefinitely.
 A litigation friend could claim on the injured party’s behalf during this time.
 If, however, the injured party later regains their mental capacity and a claim hasn’t already been made, then the three-year time limit will start from the date of recovery.

 Contact our advisors either online or on the phone today if you have any questions about starting a cycling injury claim.